thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - If there is a day when very few newcomers are expected, such as a day focused around blindfolded events, you may skip the tutorial entirely and hold it on another day.
 - If there are potentially multiple days that a newcomer may attend for the first time, consider holding multiple new competitor tutorials on each day of the competition.

 Typically, a Delegate is best suited for this task because of their familiarity with the Regulations.
-In cases where the Delegate doesn’t speak the local language, it may be best to choose an organizer or trusted competitor to give the new competitor tutorial.
+In cases where the Delegate doesn't speak the local language, it may be best to choose an organizer or trusted competitor to give the new competitor tutorial.
 If there are a large number of newcomers, it may be best to have two separate tutorials so that everyone can both see and hear the tutorial more easily.

 The following points are an outline of a new competitor tutorial for a WCA competition.
 Depending on the specific events of the competition, it may be a good idea to have a secondary judging tutorial before an event that has specific judging instructions.
 For example, 3x3x3 Blindfolded judging does not have the judge time inspection and has them hold a sight blocker, while Clock allows competitors to manipulate pins during inspection, requires judges to check both sides of the puzzle, and does not have +2s.
 Modify the tutorial as necessary to fit the needs of your competition.

-- How to read a nametag, or otherwise determine the competitor’s competing, judging, scrambling, and/or running groups.
+- How to read a nametag, or otherwise determine the competitor's competing, judging, scrambling, and/or running groups.
-- What to do when the competitor’s group is called
+- What to do when the competitor's group is called.
-- How to compete
+- How to compete.
-  - Telling the judge they are ready
+  - Telling the judge they are ready.
-  - Inspection time, including penalties
+  - Inspection time, including penalties.
-  - How to start the timer properly
+  - How to start the timer properly.
-    - Hand position, particularly using fingers to start timer
+    - Hand position, particularly using fingers to start the timer.
-    - Waiting for the green light on the timer
+    - Waiting for the green light on the timer.
-  - How to stop the timer properly
+  - How to stop the timer properly.
-    - Flat hands; no karate chops
+    - Flat hands; no "karate chops".
-  - How to sign for attempts
+  - How to sign for attempts.
     - Check that the time matches the timer and is written legibly.
 Times which are not written legibly will be interpreted in the worst way possible.
 Competitors can ask their judge to re-write times if they are not easily readable.
-  - How to call over a Delegate
+  - How to call over a Delegate.
-- How to judge
+- How to judge.
-  - Asking the competitor if they are ready and waiting for the competitor’s ready signal
+  - Asking the competitor if they are ready and waiting for the competitor's ready signal.
-  - Judging inspection, including lifting the cube cover, operating the stopwatch, and making callouts
+  - Judging inspection, including lifting the cube cover, operating the stopwatch, and making callouts.
-    - Emphasize that only "8 seconds" and "12 seconds" are called out, not 15 or 17 seconds
+    - Emphasize that only "8 seconds" and "12 seconds" are called out, not 15 or 17 seconds.
-    - Stopping the stopwatch when the competitor starts their solve, so that the actual time of the inspection is measured
+    - Stopping the stopwatch when the competitor starts their solve, so that the actual time of the inspection is measured.
   - What to look for when the competitor starts their solve, including:
     - Timer start hand position
     - Whether the competitor is touching the puzzle
-  - How to judge during the solve
+  - How to judge during the solve.
     - Pay attention.
-Don’t cube, use your phone, or engage in conversation
+Don't cube, use your phone, or engage in conversation.
-    - Don’t distract the competitor during the solve.
-Sit still and be quiet
+    - Don't distract the competitor during the solve.
+Sit still and be quiet.
-    - Watch the competitor for any regulation violations
+    - Watch the competitor for any regulation violations.
-    - Pay close attention to how the competitor stops their timer, and make sure they are using their hands with palms flat and facing down
+    - Pay close attention to how the competitor stops their timer, and make sure they are using their hands with palms flat and facing down.
-  - Finishing the solve
+  - Finishing the solve.
-    - The first step is to evaluate whether the cube is solved
+    - The first step is to evaluate whether the cube is solved.
-    - Do not touch the puzzle, use only your eyes
+      - Do not touch the puzzle, use only your eyes.
     - How to evaluate the cube for +2s:
-      - On a 3x3x3, explain that a single 90 degree turn (e.g. U or U’) is a +2
+      - Explain that a single turn (e.g. U or U') is a +2 on an NxNxN puzzle
-      - Explain that a double move (e.g. U2 or R2) is also a +2, and not considered 2 separate moves
+      - Explain that a "double move" (e.g. U2 or R2) is also a +2, and not considered two separate moves
-      - Explain that a slice move (e.g. M or M2) is considered 2 moves, and is thus a DNF
+      - Explain that a slice move (e.g. M or M2) is considered as two outer moves, and is thus a DNF
-      - If the cube is close to the limit for a +2 penalty (45 degrees), and the judge cannot determine the final state, call over a Delegate to make the final decision
+      - Tell them that if the cube is close to the limit for a +2 penalty (e.g. 45 degrees on NxNxN puzzles), and the judge cannot determine the final state, they should call over a Delegate to make the final decision
-    - Explain that a corner twist is a DNF
+    - Explain that a corner twist is a DNF.
-    - Explain how missing pieces affect the solved state
+    - Explain how missing pieces affect the solved state.
       - The complexity of regulation 5b5 can make this difficult for competitors to understand.
-Emphasize that judges can call over a Delegate if they are not certain about how to rule certain missing pieces
+Emphasize that judges can call over a Delegate if they are not certain about how to rule certain missing pieces.
-    - How to write the final time
+    - How to write the final time.
-      - Emphasize legible handwriting
+      - Emphasize legible handwriting.
-    - How to write the final time if there are penalties
+    - How to write the final time, if there are penalties.
-    - Ask the competitor to sign for the attempt
+    - Ask the competitor to sign for the attempt.
-  - What to do after the attempt is over (this may vary depending on how your competition is being run)
+  - What to do after the attempt is over (this may vary depending on how your competition is being run).

 ## Competing as a Delegate